RT-LOC/docs/docs/cxRTLS/cxRTLS_engine.md

 This means that the heavy work is decentralized to be more easy to handle.

 ## Mathematics
-The RTLOC engine supports 2 main problems: trilateration and multilateration.
+The RTLOC engine supports two localization techniques: trilateration and multilateration.

 :::tip Note
 We have some descriptions and a comparison of the algorithms [here](/reference/algorithms.html).